KKaraman/readMeGenerator/README.md

 #### **Description:**

-This code generates a ReadMe file using the inQuire NPM and typing "node index.js" in your terminal.
+This code uses inquire and axios npms to create a readMe file for a repository.

 #### **Table of Contents:**